 The following sites provide data on UK and international markets for individual commodities, shares or products.

-The following link is to the home page, from which you can access the various sections of the site, including equity (share) markets, currency markets and commodity markets.
+The following link is to the home page, from which you can access the various sections of the site, including market data, industry news, personal finance and Brexit.

-This is a well presented and clearly navigable site for finding share and commodity prices and tailoring the data.
+This is a well presented and clearly navigable site for finding financial market data.